Adore2113/MarsHSim/docs/dev_log.md

     total ≈ 6.04 kPa/sol

     ♡ the math for crew o2 demand:
-    0.00011 kPa/hr × 30 crew × ~24.66 hr/sol ≈ 0.081 kPa/sol
+    0.00011 kPa/hr × 30 crew × ~ 24.66 hr/sol ≈ 0.081 kPa/sol

     ♡ I'm going to chose that the greenhouse actually produce only 2% of the crew o2 and co2 needs

 ##      06/20/2026
-    ♡ setting up ISRU file for Ar and N2, which is crucial for no resupply with a con being power usage
+    ♡ setting up ISRU file for Ar and N2, which is crucial for no resupply w. a con being power usage

     ♡ I am not going to have a timer for the compressors yet, but for future versions I am planning on adding a regen state and usig absorption/sorbent beds that need a regen cycle between intakes